Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Introduction

 To improve the performance of polar codes under SCL decoding, several construction algorithms based on machine learning \cite{ConstructionAI,ConstructionGenetic,ConstructionRL} are first proposed and have remarkable performance with extreme complexity.
 Then, Mondelli \emph{et al.} \cite{RMpolar} show that the performance of polar codes with SCL decoding depends on its maximum likelihood (ML) performance.
 To minimize the ML performance of short precoded polar codes, Miloslavskaya \emph{et al.} \cite{DesShortPolarSCL, RecDesPolarSCL} propose a construction method under SCL decoding to optimize the precoding matrix with a large number of code search.

-A method to evaluate the ML performance is calculating the union bound (UB) by the distance spectrum of polar codes.
+A method to evaluate the ML performance is calculating the union bound by the distance spectrum \cite{LinShuBook}.
 Nevertheless, enumerating the distance spectrum has exponential complexity and it is almost impossible for long code length.
-In the high signal-to-noise ratio (SNR) region, the minimum weight distribution (MWD) is the main factor influencing the UB \cite{LinShuBook}.
+In the high signal-to-noise ratio (SNR) region, the first term of union bound calculated by the minimum weight distribution (MWD) is dominant in the union bound \cite{CRCdesign}, namely minimum weight union bound (MWUB) in this paper.
 To analyze the MWD of polar codes, the SCL based methods \cite{ADSCL,dsliu,CRCdesign} with excessively large list size are used to enumerate the codewords.
 Then, a polynomial-time method is proposed in \cite{calculate_MWD} to calculate the MWD of polar codes obeying the PO.
-For any construction of polar-like codes, the sphere constraint based enumeration methods \cite{sphereMWD} are proposed to analyze the MWD.
-The MWD is also used to optimize the CRC-polar concatenated codes to make the BLER performance close to the normal approximation of BI-AWGN capacity for short code length \cite{PolarOpt0025}.
+For any construction of polar codes, the sphere constraint based enumeration methods \cite{sphereMWD} are proposed to analyze the MWD.
+The formation of polar/polarization-adjusted convolutional (PAC) \cite{PAC} codes is proposed in \cite{NondreasingCodeMWD} to calculate MWD.
+The average distance spectrum of pre-transformed polar codes is researched in \cite{AWS1, AWS2}.
+The MWD is also used to optimize the polar-like codes to improve the BLER performance of SCL decoding \cite{NondreasingCodeMWD, PolarOpt0025, yuan2019polar}.
 Thus, MWD is a critical metric to evaluate the ML decoding performance and optimize polar codes under SCL decoding.